Personal Branding Strategies for Authors

 Pay attention to how you search and which searches are most effective.
 Note the places where your influencer appears online, where she writes, the comments on her articles, what social platforms she’s active on (and which ones get the most engagement), who follows her and engages with her content, where she speaks (and the other speakers and influencers who speak there), how her bio reads, who she follows (because you will follow them too)—note it all, this is a great way to fill in those milestones for your roadmap.

 Follow your influencers on social and subscribe to their newsletters.
 Comment on, and share their posts.
 Also, pay attention to ways in which you can help this person.
-What is missing from his/her narrative that you can add to?
+What is missing from their narrative that you can add to?
 Do you see possible partnerships or collaboration opportunities?
-And, lastly, what is she/he doing that you can do better?
+And, lastly, what are they doing that you can do better?

 Set a plan in place to get close to your influencers and become known to them.

 As you research, be sure to track it all—do not do this later.
 Create a tracking system that works for you (spreadsheets, Google Drive, a physical notebook that you carry in your purse, an App on your phone, etc.).

 Every time a conversation inspires you, a podcast, an article, or you just randomly have a good idea—write it down.
 And, here’s the key, check in on your ideas once a week and create a system for putting these good ideas to work.
 Every ah-ha moment is another building block in the foundation of your brand’s success.
 That foundation must be content-driven, and this habit of collecting ideas will pay off in spades.